Viale Luigi Majno: Ecopass area and area c

-Buildings and Daily Sun Exposure
+Buildings and daily sun exposure

 Since Viale Luigi Majno is located in a densely populated residential area, its buildings are between 25 and 35 meters high, and have 4 (in the most ancient) to 10 storeys.
 Because of the urban development plan of 2004, Viale Luigi Majno and the surrounding areas can't be subject to invasive demolitions or edifications; new buildings erected since 2004 have had to comply with some very strict and precise building and aesthetic regulations.

 Viale Majno, as other areas in the city of Milan, is rich of modern buildings (built after the allied bombing during the Second World War) and some ancient ones (some of which were edified in the 15th century).

 Being North-South oriented, the ground level of Viale Majno is fully exposed to sunlight only during the central hours of the day: in summer from 10 a.m. to 5.30 p.m. and in winter from 11 a.m. to 3.30 p.m.
 During the rest of the day, the pavements and the roadways are in the shade of the surrounding buildings and of the trees in the middle of the way.
 Still, the intense car-flow keeps Viale Majno one of the warmest areas in winter and of the hottest in summer.